-The Government of Antigua & Barbuda announced a number of amendments to their Citizenship by Investment Programme (CIP) that will ensure it remains one of the top options in the Caribbean.
-The most noteworthy change is the ability of the main applicant or their spouse to now add an unmarried sibling to the application.
+The Government of Antigua and Barbuda has announced a number of amendments to its Citizenship by Investment Programme (CIP).
+This ensures it remains one of the top options in the Caribbean.
+The most noteworthy change is that you or your spouse can now add an unmarried sibling to the application.

-The amendments focus on expanding the definition of dependents, specifically:
+The amendments focus on expanding the definition of dependants, specifically:

-In addition to the expansion of the definition of dependents, Antigua has also reduced the fees to add a future spouse or child as follows:
+In addition to the expansion of the definition of dependants, Antigua and Barbuda has also reduced the fees to add a future spouse or child as follows:

 A fee of US $10,000 applies for children under 5 years of age and US $20,000 for children between 6 and 17 years of age.

 The Antigua and Barbuda CIP has always been an attractive CIP for discerning private clients and these enhancements will only further solidify it as a top option for families looking to add a second citizenship.

 Don’t delay and contact us today for further details about the Antigua and Barbuda CIP.